BitcoinDesign/Guide/guide/payments/send.md

 ## Transaction fee

 The application can automatically estimate a fee and set it for the sender.
 This would normally prioritise the transaction to be included in a block as soon as possible.
-Since the fee rate may vary if the network is busy, you can give senders more fine grained fee controls so they choose to optimize for faster confirmation, or lower fees.
+Since the fee rate may vary if the network is busy, you can give senders more fine grained fee controls so they can choose to optimize for faster confirmation, or lower fees.

 #### Variations
 - Automatically set fee rate